Login

 Transportation – the guarantee of resource development and utilization

 The first large-scale construction was the construction of highways from Sichuan and Qinghai to Lhasa.
-After decades of construction, there are now 15 trunk highways in Tibet, including five main trunk highways in Sichuan-Tibet, Qinghai-Tibet, Xinjiang-Tibet, Yunnan-Tibet, and China-Nepal; 315 branch highways, with a total length of 21,842 kilometers, all counties and 77% of townships are connected to roads.
+After decades of construction, there are now 15 trunk highways in Tibet, including five main trunk highways in Sichuan-Tibet, Qinghai-Tibet, Xinjiang-Tibet, Yunnan-Tibet, and China-Nepal; 315 branch highways, with a total length of 21,842 kilometres, all counties and 77% of townships are connected to roads.

 Energy Resources